BrunoDeFrias/BrunoDeFrias/README.md

 - **🌍 Languages** : **French, English, Portuguese, and learning Japanese; Music and programming** :wink:
 - **📫 How to reach me** : **www.linkedin.com/in/bruno-de-frias**

-I know, I know, I'm not a senior, I'm a very **excited and overmotivated** junior guy looking for my first experience in a nice tech project.
+I know, I know, I'm not a senior, I'm a very **excited and overmotivated** junior guy looking for my first job experience in a nice tech project.
 ### Soooo...
 <br>
 <div align="center">